-With the start of the school year sadly we will no doubt see a start in people seeking homes for school hatching project chicks.
+With the start of the school year, sadly, we will no doubt see a start in people seeking homes for school-hatching project chicks.

-"Problems arise in chick hatching projects because providing the right sort of environment is difficult in a classroom setting.
+"Problems arise in chick hatching projects because providing the right environment is difficult in a classroom setting.
 Mother hens rotate their eggs up to 30 times a day, maintaining the optimum temperature, humidity and ventilation for embryo development.
 If this same level of care is not observed in the classroom, the results of hatching projects can be upsetting to students and detrimental to the chicks.
-Providing the correct level of care is demanding on both teacher and student.
+Providing the correct level of care is demanding for both teacher and student.

 When imperfect chicks are disposed of, students may infer that physical abnormalities make living beings worthless.
 Rather than implying in students a sense of respect and appreciation for the wonders of the animal world, classroom chick hatching may imply that animals are disposable educational tools."1

 Danzig and his three siblings were bundled up and taken to a vet clinic to be euthanized.
-Fortunately as it was clear Danzig was not suffering from the same afflictions as his siblings, his life was spared.
+Fortunately, as it was clear Danzig was not suffering from the same afflictions as his siblings, his life was spared.

-To find out more and learn about alternatives, visit our page on hatching projects, and please speak to your school urging them to stop participating in these programs!
+To find out more and learn about alternatives, visit our page on hatching projects, and please speak to your school, urging them to stop participating in these programs!